 - Minimize the burden of the collection of information on those who are to respond, including through the use of appropriate automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submission of responses.

 (1) Type of Information Collection: Extension of a currently approved collection.

-(2) Title of the Form/Collection: Reports of dispensing of controlled substances by online pharmacies (DEA Form 332).
+(2) Title of the Form/Collection: Reports of Suspicious Orders or Theft/Loss of Listed Chemicals/Machines.

 (4) Affected public who will be asked or required to respond, as well as a brief abstract:

-(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: It is estimated that 250 persons complete DEA Form 332 electronically, at 15 minutes per form, for an annual burden of 750 hours.
+(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: DEA estimates that there are 300 responses to this collection and that responses occur on an as needed basis.
+Responses take 15 minutes.

-(6) An estimate of the total public burden (in hours) associated with the collection: It is estimated that this collection will create a burden of 750 annual burden hours.
+(6) An estimate of the total public burden (in hours) associated with the collection: DEA estimates that this collection takes 75 annual burden hours.